Lenddo/android-lenddo/wiki/onboardingsdk.md

 # 4. Getting Started

-1. First make sure you have all the requirements.
+1. Make sure that you have all the requirements.
 See the [Requirements](#user-content-requirements) section below.
-2. Successfully run the SDK in a simple loan app.
+2. Successfully run the SDK in the onboarding_demo app.
 See the [Installation update with screenshot](#user-content-installation-update-with-screenshot) section below.
 3. Add the Lenddo SDK libraries to your own application.
 4. Test and deploy